How to Become a Counselor in Washington, D.C. - Online Counseling Programs

 LPC licensure in Washington, D.C.requires the completion of a master’s degree or higher in counseling or a related subject from an institution of higher education accredited by the Secretary of the United States Department of Education and the Council on Postsecondary Accreditation.

 Appropriate degree programs will be 60 semester hours in length and include instruction in all of the following core content areas:

 Lifestyle and Career Development

 Principles of Etiology, Diagnosis, Treatment Planning and Prevention of Mental and Emotional Disorders and Dysfunctional Behavior

 Marriage and Family Counseling

 Professional Orientation and Ethics

-Washington D.C.
-LPCs are required to complete 40 hours of CE during each two-year renewal period.
+Washington, D.C.
+LPCs are required to complete 40 hours of continuing education (CE) during each two-year renewal period.
 At least six of these hours must focus on ethics and four on trauma counseling.
 CE hours may be earned through graduate courses at accredited colleges and universities, seminars and workshops, educational programs at conferences, in-service training, and formally organized learning activities, including distance learning and home study.